cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 | min_memory;        | The smallest memory size in MB observed among the connected workers.
 | min_disk;          | The smallest disk space in MB observed among the connected workers.
 |
-| master_load;       | In the range of [0,1].
-If close to 1, then the master is at full load and spends most of its time sending and receiving taks, and thus cannot accept connections from new workers.
-If close to 0, the master is spending most of its time waiting for something to happen.
+| manager_load;       | In the range of [0,1].
+If close to 1, then the manager is at full load and spends most of its time sending and receiving taks, and thus cannot accept connections from new workers.
+If close to 0, the manager is spending most of its time waiting for something to happen.

 ## Further Information